SerenityOS/serenity/Documentation/HighDPI.md

   + conceptually easy to understand, but still need some collection class
   + puts (less) complexity in framework, app doesn't have to care
   + can transparently paint UI at both 1x and 2x into different backbuffers (eg for multiple screens that have different scale factors)

+This isn't figured out yet, for now we're doing the first approach in select places in the window server.

 ### Resource loading API